Section 199A QBI Extension After 2025: OBBBA Changes, 2026 Thresholds, and Planning

 Bottom Line

-Section 199A is the single most valuable provision in the U.S. tax code for non-SSTB pass-through business owners.
+Section 199A remains one of the most important provisions for eligible pass-through business owners.
 The mechanics are technical, the SSTB rules are unforgiving, and the threshold management opportunities are substantial.
-For business owners with taxable income approaching the §199A thresholds, a year-end planning session with a CPA who has run the numbers — and stress-tested the SSTB classification and W-2/UBIA limits — typically pays for itself many times over.
+For business owners with taxable income approaching the §199A thresholds, the planning file should include a current-year projection, SSTB classification, W-2/UBIA review, aggregation analysis, and entity compensation review.

 Need Help With Your Taxes?